adobe/experience-platform-workshop-201901/chapters/chapter-6-precursor.md

    that you generated when you created your **new integration**.

+   **Fill these out in both the "Initial Valeus" and the "Current Values" field.**

-   Also fill out the `ldap` field with your user id so you'll be able to uniquely identify the datasets you create.
+   Also fill out the `ldap` field with your user id (first initial + last name) so you'll be able to uniquely identify the datasets you create.

 1. Copy the contents of the `private.key` and use it as the value for `secret`.